The key is education and certification!

 The following rankings are based upon accessibility, variety of subject matter covered, price and overall value for both family caregivers and professional care providers who desire specialized credentials for career growth.
 The results are ranked based on best overall.

-Pros: 2 complete online certification programs (Family Personal Care Aide Certification and Professional Personal Care Aide Certification which includes Alzheimer’s and Dementia certification as well as Special Needs certification), reasonable prices for certification programs, graduates can receive their certificates via email or get frame worthy certificates, there are no deadlines for completing the programs, programs are well organized and build upon previous information covered in the prerequisite program, proprietary educational material is used cover to cover, accredited curriculum includes self-care for the caregiver and 80 hours of programing which meet or exceed state and national education requirements, no quizzes or assignments, programs are tax deductible and CertifiedCare maintains a registry for credential verification of CertifiedCaregivers.
+Pros: 1 complete online certification program that includes 4 modules (Family Caregiver Certification, Personal Care Aide Certification, Special Needs Certification which includes caring for chronic illnesses plus Alzheimer’s & Dementia Certification), lowest overall price for certification programs, graduates can receive both emailed and frame worthy certificates, there are no deadlines for completing the modules, modules are well organized and build upon previous information covered in the prerequisite module, accredited curriculum includes self-care for the caregiver, ethics, law, etc. Entire program totals 80 hours, and meets or exceeds most state and national education requirements, no quizzes or assignments, program is tax deductible and CertifiedCare maintains a registry for credential verification of CertifiedCaregivers.
+Students who complete 80 hour program are eligible to take RN clinic test so as to be able to apply for medicare/medicaid payor number.

 2) CactusWrenHomeCare.com: This is a great traditional classroom style caregiver training option and they also provide consulting for home care start ups.